melsherif-vlens/Vlens-SDK/README.md

 - Ensure all required props are properly configured to avoid unexpected behavior.
 - Customize the `colors` prop to match the application's theme.
 - The `errorMessages` feature is planned for future updates and is currently a placeholder.
+- Ensure you are using the latest versions of the additional installation/dependencies.

 ## Styling
 The `colors` prop allows you to control the UI theme.
 For example: